agenium-scale/boost.simd/doc/tutorial_memory.md

 In order to fully understand memory alignment and how to maximise performance of your software by ensuring memory alignment, please read this excellent article by [IBM](http://www.ibm.com/developerworks/library/pa-dalign/).
 Although this article focuses on PowerPC processors, its conclusions are valid on many other architectures.
-**Boost.SIMD** gives you portabililty accross many architectures, in order to have the best performance possible across a range of architectures, it is worth considering the alignment requirements of all target architectures.
+**@projectname** gives you portabililty accross many architectures, in order to have the best performance possible across a range of architectures, it is worth considering the alignment requirements of all target architectures.